Community Chest

 However, if you don’t end up spending all of the money you were granted on items requested in the bid, then we will ask for you to return the funds you didn’t spend, as this money can then be used towards other projects.

-Yes, if each application can demonstrate significant benefits to customers through our scoring system, then more than one application will be considered from the same group, as long as the group has met the expectations outlined above in terms of reports, receipts and sharing stories.
+If your application demonstrates significant benefits to customers through our scoring system, then more than one application will be considered from the same group, as long as the group has met the expectations outlined above in terms of reports, receipts and sharing stories.
+However, the total amount awarded is capped to no more than £10k in any financial year.

-Platform covers a large area, with many different communities, so the panel will particularly welcome applications that benefit communities which have not previously been beneficiaries of funding.
+Platform covers a large geographical area, with many different communities, so our customer panel particularly welcome applications that benefit communities that have not previously received Community Chest Funding.

 Community Chest cropped logo